1. Home

 German Beet Salad – Rote Beete Salat for your Salatteller

-As a child I considered beets to be incredibly deceptive.
+As a child, I considered beets to be incredibly deceptive.
 The color of my mother’s Rote Beete Salat looked like garnets, and edible jewels should taste of magic.
 But instead, German Beet Salad tasted like, well… beets.
-Still, like I always told my kids, when you grow up, your tongue changes, and things that you once ran from now taste delicious.
-(My mother finds it hilarious that I not only serve and enjoy beet salad, I make it from scratch.)
+Still, like I always told my kids, when you grow up, your tongue changes, and things you once ran from now taste delicious.
+My mother finds it hilarious that I not only serve and enjoy beet salad but also make it from scratch.

-German Beet Salad falls into that category of German dishes that we call salad, but really it feels like a loose interpretation of the word.
-The salad is made up of beets… cooked, tossed in a dressing/marinade while warm, then served cold.
+German Beet Salad falls into the category of German dishes that we call salad, but it feels like a loose interpretation of the word.
+The salad is made up of beets, cooked, tossed in a dressing/marinade while warm, then served cold.
 They taste as if they’ve been lightly pickled.
-You can eat them alone (I caught my Tech Guy eating it straight from the storage container) or serve it alongside a green salad with other German salads, as part of a Salatteller.
-(You can even toss them into a Herring Salad or Labskaus… You’ll find the recipe for those dishes in my Easy German Cookbook: 80 Classic Recipes made Simple)
+You can eat them alone (I caught my Tech Guy eating it straight from the storage container) or serve them alongside a green salad with other German salads as part of a Salatteller.
+(You can even toss them into a Herring Salad or Labskaus… You’ll find the recipe for those dishes in my Easy German Cookbook: 80 Classic Recipes Made Simple)

 The salad keeps in the refrigerator for a week (if you don’t have someone eating all of it straight out of the container).